-Why Vegetable Growers Are Using Plastic Pallets: Top 5 Benefits
+Why Vegetable Growers Are Using Reusable Plastic Pallets: Top 5 Benefits

-Growers deal with a lot in providing the freshest and safest products for custofmers.
+Growers deal with a lot in providing the freshest and safest products for customers.
 From increasingly frequent headlines about cross-contamination to concerns about hygiene, quality control, operational efficiency, environmental impact and cost reduction, the challenge is becoming more and more complicated.
-One technology that can help address all these urgent needs, fortunately, is the durable plastic pallet.
+One technology that can help address all these urgent needs, fortunately, is the durable, reusable plastic pallet.
 At a price comparable to wood, it can make a powerful difference.
 But there is a lot more to the opportunity than just pallet cost.
-Here are the top five benefits of switching to plastic.
+Here are the top five benefits of switching to reusable plastic pallets.

 Plastic pallets provide a hygienic and safe solution for the shipment of fresh produce and other perishables.
 Typically, unwashed wood pallets are shipped from grower to retailer, and then when emptied, are returned to any one of several other trading partners, creating a passageway for pathogens.
 Unlike wood pallets, plastic does not absorb harmful contaminants and is resistant to the growth of mould.
 Leading plastic pallets are designed for ease of washing and drying, and thus help prevent cross-contamination.
 Plastic pallets also eliminate the hygiene and worker safety concerns associated with exposed nails and wood splinters.

 Nestable plastic pallets reduce space requirements

 When considering a switch to plastic pallets, it is important to specify a nestable design.
 For example, nestable plastic pallets from Tosca provide a 3:1 return ratio.
 They require only one-third the space of non-stackable pallets commonly used.
 The ability to nest plastic pallets fundamentally transforms reverse logistics, freeing up space for extra freight.